khankuan/rtcstarjs/README.md

 Usage
 =========
-One user would have to be both server and client.
+One user would have to be both server and client while the others only have to initialize the client.

-Init Server
+Init Server code

     var server = new rtcstarserver();